ibm-cloud-docs/watson-assistant/preview-share.md

 Use the **Preview** page to test your assistant.
 From this page, you can experience your assistant from your customers' perspective.
 The **Preview** page includes an interactive web chat widget where you can test out your assistant as if you were a customer.
 The content contained in the assistant is the content that you built into your actions or set up with the search integration.

 On the **Preview** page, you also find the following elements:
 - **Change background website**: Change the background of the page so you can see what your assistant looks like on different web pages.
+For more information, see [Change background website](#preview-change-background).
 - **Copy link to share**: Share an unauthenticated version of your assistant with your colleagues by sending them a link.
 For more information, see [Copying a link to share](#preview-share-link).
 - **Customize web chat**: Customize your draft web chat channel to match your brand or website.
+For more information, see [Web chat setup overview](/docs/watson-assistant?topic=watson-assistant-web-chat-config).

 ![Image of the Preview page](images/preview-page.png)

+## Change background website
+{: #preview-change-background}

+You can visualize how your assistant would look like as a web chat widget on your organization's website. {{site.data.keyword.conversationshort}} captures an image of your website to use as the **Preview** page background.

+Your website must be publicly available to all users.
+Private or intranet sites can’t be accessed.
+Any login, splash, cookie, or warning screens might be captured in the image.
+{: note}

+To change the background image:

+1. On the **Preview** page, click **Change background website**.
+1. Enter the full path your website URL, for example, `https://www.example.com`.
+1. Click **Continue**.

+To clear the background image:
+1. On the **Preview** page, click **Change background website**.
+1. Click **Clear your website**.

 ## Copying a link to share
 {: #preview-share-link}